Are you a treating physician to a patient who has been involved in a car crash? Here are a few things you should know.

 Invoicing & reporting

 As of April 1, 2019, ICBC is simplifying the invoicing process for reports and report-related visits.
 When a patient attends an appointment, for the purpose of completing a report to send to ICBC, the report itself serves as the invoice.
 This reduces administrative tasks and simplifies the payment process.
 ICBC will not accept separate invoices for these visits and reports in order to prevent duplicate billings or duplicate payments.
 Short visits that don't require a reassessment report can be invoiced through MSP-Teleplan.

 It is important to discuss with your patient the purpose of the reports and ensure that you have received their consent to share the report with ICBC, consistent with your consent and information sharing guidelines.
 Please ensure reports or information are shared with ICBC only where patient consent has been granted or where requested under legislation.
-For more information, including a flow chart of the process, review our
+For more information on patient consent, including a flow chart of the process, review our

 patient consent considerations document.